Skip to Content

 Sourdough Stuffing with Cranberries and Pecans Photo

-You see, my grandfather’s birthday is November 23rd, and every so often, his birthday would fall on Thanksgiving.
+You see, my grandfather’s birthday is Nov.
+23, and every so often, his birthday would fall on Thanksgiving.
 All of it filled my heart with joy that easily rivaled a new Cabbage Patch Kid at Christmas, or pumpkin-shaped bucket full of candy.

 And I still feel that way today.
-We got married on my grandfather’s birthday, which means every so often, our anniversary falls on Thanksgiving too.
+We got married on my grandfather’s birthday, which means every so often, our anniversary falls on Thanksgiving, too.

 I have to tell you, friends.
 It is SUCH a total win to have your anniversary fall on a holiday.
 But back to Thanksgiving food, which is why we’re here.